OJaimeDelas/iob-soc-ibex/README.md

 ## Run on FPGA board

-The FPGA design tools must be installed locally to build and run IOb-SoC on an FPGA board.
+The FPGA design tools must be installed locally to build and run IOb-SoC-Ibex on an FPGA board.
 The FPGA board must also be attached to the local host.
 Currently, only AMD (Xilinx) and Altera boards are supported.

 The board settings are in the  [`../iob_soc_Vx.y/hardware/fpga/<tool>/<board_dir>`](https://github.com/IObundle/py2hwsw/tree/main/py2hwsw/hardware/fpga) directory.
 For example, the [`../iob_soc_Vx.y/hardware/fpga/vivado/basys3`](https://github.com/IObundle/py2hwsw/tree/main/py2hwsw/hardware/fpga/vivado/basys3) directory contents describe the board BASYS3, which has an FPGA device that can be programmed by the Xilinx/AMD Vivado design tool.

-To build an FPGA design of an IOb-SoC system and run it on the board located in the `board_dir` directory, type
+To build an FPGA design of an IOb-SoC-Ibex system and run it on the board located in the `board_dir` directory, type
 ```Bash
 make fpga-run [BOARD=<board_dir>] [USE_INTMEM=0|1] [USE_EXTMEM=0|1] [INIT_MEM=0|1]
 ```